 - Continued successful field experiences (Grade of B or better).

 - Police background check submitted through our Clinical Placement Coordinator.

 - Submit a formal application as candidate for Clinical Practice.

 - Completion of Program

-- Cumulative grade point average of 2.50 and C or better in all courses related to major.
+- Cumulative grade point average of 2.50 and C or better in all courses.

 - Successful completion of Clinical Practice Experience (Grade of B or better).